 Core emotions: compassion, love, gratitude

-Often, when faced with a challenge or threat, these leaders view them as an opportunity for growth and development.
-Further, these individuals don't try to change differences in others, but instead focus on accepting and reconciling differences.
+Often, these leaders view challenges or threats as opportunities for growth and development.
+These individuals don't try to change differences in others; instead, they focus on accepting and reconciling differences.

 Core emotions: peace

 These leaders are driven by their intuition, and they are often creative geniuses and visionaries.
 Individuals at this level of leadership see others around them as an extension of themselves, which fosters an attitude of empowerment and achievement among team members.